 a) Sweeps: It varies in numbers of pieces depending on the set, up to 85 pieces.
 The radii go from 7200" to 42".
 These are now available in anodized aluminum or aluminum-clad plastic.

 Aluminum clad plastic: 4mm thick, parallel (same sweep number on inside and outside of sweep): Full set is 85 pieces.
+Made in the USA, Milled surfaces for higher accuracy in viewing contours.
 Now in stock and available for immediate delivery. $3,000 for full set; $2,000 for half set (every other number).

 Aluminum: Call for price.

 b) Radius gauges: Developed by Fay to nest right in the middle with a dozen radii from 36" to .750".